shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/CNN_LSTM.md

 bias (cost function) between layers.
 So features vectors are derived for each frame.
 These feature vectors are used for further classification.

-Formulating the weights and bias further, based on previous classifications (previous weights and biases) we can easily and accurately classify present frames expression.
+Formulating the weights and bias further based on previous frames classification (previous weights and biases), we can easily and accurately classify present frames expression.

 ## Comparison:

-Overcomes anomalies of other models.(CNN, 3d-CNN, Inception, simple CNN-LSTM, Deeper CNN)
+Overcomes anomalies of other models.(CNN, 3d-CNN, Inception-CNN, simple CNN-LSTM, Deep-CNN, etc)

 Fast, simple, accurate, dynamic and very flexible.
+As features and classifactions both are enhanced

 <div align='center'>
 <img src='Images/cnn_lstm_diff.jpg'  width='400px'>